TheRook/KeypoolRandom/README.md

  - Functionally indistinguishable from a so call "true" RNG - we pass all the tests
  - Function-level security where all Inputs and hardware are untrusted
  - A design where race conditions are useful to the defender
- - No worse than the available hardware rand, and unaffected by any known or unknown backdoors in hardware rand
+ - Unaffected by any known or unknown backdoors in hardware rand
  - proactive security

 ### Locked or Lockless?